user020603/vqa-book-cover-analysis/README.md

 # Phân Tích Bìa Sách

-This project is a web application that allows users to analyze book covers using a Flask server and a machine learning model.
+This project is a web application that allows users to analyze book covers using a Flask server and a Vision Question Answering model.
 The application provides a user interface to upload book cover images and returns the title, author, and publisher of the book.

 ## Table of Contents